On the stability of symmetric flows in a two-dimensional channel: Introduction

 there exists $\lambda\in\C$ with negative real part such that $\B_{\lambda,\alpha,\beta}^{\mathfrak N,\Df}$ is not invertible.
-For the case of Poiseuille flow, the positive constants $C_L$ and $C_R$ have been determined from well-known formal asymptotic calculations (cf. \cite{drre04}). \\
+For the case of a Poiseuille flow, the positive constants $C_L$ and $C_R$ have been determined from well-known formal asymptotic calculations (cf. the book \cite{drre04} by P.~G. Drazin and W.~H. Reid). \\

 In the present contribution we consider the converse problem, i.e. we attempt to show that, for any $\delta>0$, $(\B_{\lambda,\alpha,\beta}^{\Df,sym})^{-1}$ is bounded for $\Re\lambda\leq0$ when

 Note that unlike \cite{grenier2016spectral} we do not provide the precise estimate derived by formal asymptotics, i.e, $\alpha_L<C_L$ and $\beta^{-1/10+\delta} >\beta^{1/10}$.
 The determination of the precise curves is left to future research.